Home | Bio | Method | Martial Arts | Activities | Kids | Photos | Video | Pricing | Testimonials

 --Sijo Bruce Lee

 Jeet Kune Do is the name Bruce Lee gave to his own personal theories and principles on streetfighting.
 This method of training will teach you how to function out of all 4 ranges of fighting – Kicking, Punching, Trapping, and Grappling.
 My goal is to help you become a well-rounded fighter who can adapt to any range, opponent, or situation.
 This is accomplished by providing you with a blend of various training modalities designed to increase your attribute level and fighting skill.
-This is not a random mixture of martial arts but rather a series of proven training methods developed by Sijo Bruce Lee, Guro Dan Inosanto, and Sigung Paul Vunak.
+This is not a random mixture of martial arts but rather a series of proven training methods developed by Sijo Bruce Lee, Guro Dan Inosanto, Sigung Paul Vunak, and Professor James Hundon.

 Tim Richards received certification to instruct Jeet Kune Do from Paul Vunak, founder of Progressive Fighting Systems, in 2004.
 Progressive Fighting Systems (PFS) is an organization dedicated to teaching realistic self defense and promoting the expansion of Jeet Kune Do and the Filipino Martial Arts.